geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 We've kind of seen the future and accept that, like, the identics coding workflows are going to really be here to stay.

 ##### **Chenyu** [[00:16:43](https://www.youtube.com/watch?v=_mJIF112c5k&t=1003)]
 Great.
 So, yeah.
 Encourage everyone to give it a test.
-Yeah, if any...
+Yeah, if any..
 You'd be really fast.

 ##### **Geohot** [[00:16:54](https://www.youtube.com/watch?v=_mJIF112c5k&t=1014)]
 DM me if you want to buy it and you don't have access to it, and I will give you a credit card number.